MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Add shutdown script to allow admin can shutdown MyCollab properly
 * The new modal window
 * Faster form binding and improve the performance a little bit
+* Autofill username and password for the login form
 * Allow user can switch from push to poll method if their network proxy prohibit the push method

 **Bug Fixes**